lukasdanckwerth/AppStoreReviewManager/README.md

 ### Use

-Using `AppStoreReviewManager` is as simple as:
+Using `ASRManager` is as simple as:

 ```swift
 // call to increase actions count and request review if